Albert0i/mern_stack_course_part_1/README.md

   </React.StrictMode>
 );
 ```
-Which practically redirects all traffics to our &lt;App /&gt; component.
+Which practically redirects all traffics to our `<App />` component.

 App.js
 ```javascript